TL;DR

 Endodontists specialize in root canal treatments.
 While general dentists can also perform root canals, they are not as trained and experienced as endodontists.

-Periodontists, on the other hand, are experts who focus on gums and treat diseases around them.
-Their primary focus is to keep your gums healthy and perform root scaling or planning.
+Periodontists, on the other hand, are experts who focus on the gums and treat diseases around them.
+Their primary focus is to keep your gums healthy and perform root scaling or planing.

 When Should You Visit an Endodontist?